 9.3.
 A charge of £50.00 will be made for each cancellation.

 9.4.
 Refunds will be calculated as follows; number of days remaining after the notice period, multiplied by the applicable daily rate, minus 15%.
-Where applicable refunds will only be processed once the bus pass has been returned in person to the Company head office.
+Where applicable, refunds will only be processed once the bus pass (if issued) has been returned in person to the Company head office.
 Please ask for a receipt as proof of delivery.